UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-f1/README.md

 There are two ways of running scripts:
 - Directly via `make` command (Example: `make hp_rag`).
 To view all supported commands please continue reading this README or check `Makefile`
 - Initialize an interactive session by running `make interactive` and then running an interactive script inside Singularity Container while inside and interactive session(Example: `singularity exec --nv containers/container-rag.sif python src/hp_interactive_chatbot.py`)

-- Download cache data which we uploaded to external drive for quicker Peer Reviews by running `make download_cachw`.
+We recommend downloading cache data which we uploaded to external drive for a quicker Peer Review process by running `make download_cachw`.
 You can skip this step, but the first run will take noticably longer.

 Remember to run Makefile scripts from the root directory.